alexeyza/startup-programming/resources/tutorials/heroku python with flask mongodb shoutout.md

 ### Creating An Initial Hello World Application

-Create a new folder for your application:
+Create a new directory for your application:
 ```shell
 mkdir shoutout
 cd shoutout